cmaas/markdown-it-table-of-contents/README.md

 ```
 in your TOC.
 Please note that the alt text of the image is dropped.
 That is because `getTokensText` filters for `text` and `code_inline` token types only.

-If you want to keep formatting in headlines, you can provide a custom `getTokensText` function as an option:
+If you want to keep formatting in headlines, you can provide a custom `getTokensText` function as an option.
+If you do this and you do not use a plugin to slugify headlines, you should also provide a custom `slugify` function.
+If you don't, the default `slugify` function will receive the raw Markdown text from a headline, which most likely contains invalid URL characters:

 ```js
 md.use(markdownItTOC, {